mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 ## Optimization

-Here things are a little different from the simple example.
+Here things are a little different from the "Hello, World!" example.
 In that example the policy computes a single action for which we give some reward or penalty, then immediately adjust the policy parameters.
 In this example we will sample a _trajectory_.
 Each trajectory begins from a random initial state (a randomized starting position for the robot).
-Sampling a trajectory involves the following steps.
+The robot's policy is then allowed to choose actions and interact with the environment until the trajectory ends (time runs out, or the target is reached).

 <canvas id="policy_gradient_montecarlo"></canvas>
 <script>